Guidance to government departments on the RPC's scrutiny process.

 Cases are allocated to Committee members as leads, who work with at least two members of the secretariat (one policy lead and one economist).
 This helps ensure that there is a clear and shared understanding of the evidence that has been submitted and how it relates to the better regulation framework.
 A draft opinion is developed for each case, which is then subjected to a robust internal peer review process.

 When considering whether an impact assessment is fit for purpose, the Committee is guided by seven ‘recommendations’.
 These are based on established guidance set out in the HM Treasury Green Book and the Better Regulation Framework Manual.
 The recommendations have been developed to provide further clarity based on common themes.
-The case histories collated by the RPC provide practical examples of the application of the framework and associated guidance.

 The Better Regulation Framework Manual sets out expected turnaround times for the Committee.
 Full route impact assessments should receive an opinion within 30 working days.
 For particularly complex cases this can be challenging.
 However, for the majority of cases, the RPC is able to respond in advance of the deadline.